Physical vacuum as the source of the standard model particle masses: Fermion and electroweak gauge boson masses

-It is possible to observe that for five of the six fermion doublets the square of the left-handed chemical potential associated to the down fermion of the doublet has a negative value.
-This behavior is observed if there is a large difference between the masses of the two fermions of the doublet.
-In other words, the mentioned behavior is not observed for the left-handed quark doublet which is formed by the up and down quarks, because the two quark mass values are very close.
-In this case, the chemical potentials associated to these two left-handed quarks are positive.
+We observe that for five of six fermion doublets the square of the left-handed chemical potential associated to down fermion of each doublet has a negative value.
+This behavior is observed for the case in which there is a large difference between masses of both fermions of the same doublet.
+Since up and down quarks have approximately equivalent masses, the mentioned behavior is not observed for the left-handed quark doublet formed by up and down quarks.
+For this case chemical potentials associated to these two left-handed quarks are positive.